 It is still uncertain whether Chinese Herbal Medicine (CHM) for the treatment of vasomotor symptoms in menopausal women is effective or safe.
 Menopausal women are seeking natural therapies due to concerns associated with adverse effects (AE) of hormone replacement therapy (HRT).
-I am a Natural Health Specialist in Auckland, New Zealand (NZ) and passionate about menopause in clinic.
+I am a Natural Women’s Health expert in Melbourne, Australia and am very passionate about supporting women with menopause in clinic.

 What is Menopause?